Delaware’s Transfer Tax is a Sales Tax in Disguise

 Fiscal responsibility matters and reform can be done responsibly.

-High transaction taxes discourage activity.
-Lowering the rate can increase the number of transactions, expand economic activity tied to housing, and generate revenue in other areas of the economy.
+Higher taxes discourage higher levels of economic activity.
+Lowering the rate can increase the number of transactions, expand economic activity tied to housing, and generate revenue in other areas of the economy that are reliant upon the buying and selling of real estate.

 A lower rate applied to more activity can be more stable than a high rate that freezes the market.